-Since my Tiramisu wasn’t an option, I started thinking in another direction, to a dessert Mama Jeanette introduced me to so many years ago.
-One cold day in November she had asked me I wanted for dessert that night, and without thinking I said chocolate pudding.
-As I walked out the door for my days work, I saw Mama smile, I had no idea what she was going to make but I knew it certainly wasn’t going to be instant chocolate pudding!
+This is a dessert Mama Jeanette introduced me to so many years ago.
+One cold day in November she had asked me I wanted for dessert that night, and without thinking, I said chocolate pudding.
+As I walked out the door for my day’s work, I saw Mama smile, I had no idea what she was going to make but I knew it certainly wasn’t going to be instant chocolate pudding!

 She didn’t say a word about dessert until after dinner that evening when she brought a glass bowl filled to the top with deliciousness!
 Mama Jeanette had made Zuppa Inglese!
-I had no idea what it was but as I devoured almost half the bowl, she explained it was in fact an Italian version of an English Trifle.
-Many years before her mother had taught her how to make this 17th century classic, that had come form the Emila Romagna region of Italy.
+I had no idea what it was but as I devoured almost half the bowl, she explained it was, in fact, an Italian version of an English Trifle.
+Many years before her mother had taught her how to make this 17th-century classic, that had come from the Emila Romagna region of Italy.

 I decided to pass on the maraschino cherry juice and instead added a layer of raspberries for that red color.
 I thought the contrast of flavors would also add another dimension to the dessert.

 My Zuppa Inglese is actually fairly close to the Zabaglione, and to be honest with you, even when I do make the French version- Sabayon, I never ever use Marsala!
-I love Marsala with meats but just have never acquired the taste for it in desserts, but then again you’ll never see me dipping cookies into wine!
-So my entry into this months Vintage recipe swap is the dessert I first so many years ago, when my request for chocolate pudding brought me so much more, Zuppa Inglese!
+I love Marsala with meats but just have never acquired the taste for it in desserts.

 - 2 cups whole milk